LizHareDogs/LizHareDogs/README.md

 ## Dog Genetics LLC

 I have two main areas of interest:
-* working dog genetic, genomic, behavior and health research and breeding p program analysis
+* working dog genetic, genomic, behavior and health research and breeding program analysis
 * inclusion and accessibility in the R and open science communities

 You can learn more about my dog-related work, including a publication list, on [my CV](https://lizharedogs.github.io/hare_cv/).

 *Accessibility note: I provide links to both videos and slides for most talks.
 It's important to provide access to slides in advance because screen readers can't provide access to video content like screen sharing on Zoom or YouTube videos.
-If you find accessibility problems with anything here, please let me know at <lizhare@gmail.com>.
+If you find accessibility problems with anything here, please let me know at <lizhare@gmail.com>.*

 ## Working Dogs

 ### [ManyDogs Project](https://lizharedogs.github.io/hare_cv/), Assistant Director for Data Management and Open Science

-ManyDogs is a big team science project aimed at enhancing out understanding of dog cognition by conducting standardized experiments at many sites using open science principles.
+ManyDogs is a big team science project aimed at enhancing our understanding of dog cognition by conducting standardized experiments at many sites using open science principles.
 The consortium will be able to address the problem of small sample sizes often found in this field.

 * [ManyDogs 1 repository](https://github.com/ManyDogsProject/manydogs1)